5 ‘Supernatural’ Easter Eggs in ‘Timeless’ Season 1

 — Alicia LaJoie (@silentmoviegirl) February 27, 2017

-In the pilot episode, the time travellers go to a bar to get information to try stop Flynn.
+In the pilot episode, the time travelers go to a bar to get information to try and stop Flynn.
 That bar is called Harvelle’s, although fans may have missed the sign due to cutting.
 It was Kripke’s nod to Ellen and Jo, who were killed off in Supernatural Season 5.

 4: The Use of Agent Van Halen